storj/docs/app/support/account-management-billing/payment-methods/page.md

 ## How To Add A Payment Method

-Once you have created a user account and a project, registered users are required to add a payment method before storing data on Storj DCS.
+Once you have created a user account and a project, registered users are required to add a payment method before storing data on Storj.
 Payment methods are added from the [](docId:Hurx0SirlRp_O5aUzew7_) section of the user interface.

 Begin by selecting "Billiing" from the "My Account" dropdown menu at the left bottom corner of your dashboard.